Till Eulenspiegel: Chapbook tradition

+The final seven chapters are dedicated to his death and burial.

+In the chapbooks, Eulenspiegel is presented as a trickster who plays practical jokes on his contemporaries, exposing vices at every turn, greed and folly, hypocrisy and foolishness.
+As Peter Carels notes, "The fulcrum of his wit in a large number of the tales is his literal interpretation of figurative language."
+(Previously, Goethe made a similar observation.)
+Although craftsmen are featured as the principal victims of his pranks, neither the nobility nor the pope is exempt from being affected by him.

+A third Strasbourg edition, of 1519, is better yet and is usually used in modern editions to provide the sections that are missing in the surviving 1510/12 copy.

 The 'Antwerp group' of Eulenspiegel editions comprises a number of Flemish, French and English publications.
 The dating of these publications is still an issue of contention.
 The Antwerp printer Michiel Hillen van Hoochstraten is believed to have printed the first Dutch-language version of the Till Eulenspiegel story.
 In the past, the Hillen edition was dated to 1512 or 1519, but recent scholarship places it in the period between 1525 and 1546.
 Michiel Hillen van Hoochstraten appears to have used for his translation a German text, in manuscript or printed, that is now lost, which antedated the Grüninger edition.
 Jan van Doesborch is believed to have printed the first English translation in Antwerp possibly as early as 1520.
 In this edition the name Ulenspiegel is rendered Howleglas (as it were "owl-glass").
 Later English editions, derived from the Antwerp group, were printed by William Copland in London, in 1547 and 1568.